gleesonm1/PetThermoTools/docs/youtube.rst

 #################
 .. contents::

-Subscribe to `pyMELTScalc on youtube <https://www.youtube.com/channel/UC3J8Lj6Yv_87nvdjjKKcG0g>`_ to get notified when we create new tutorial videos.
+Subscribe to `PetThermoTools on youtube <https://www.youtube.com/channel/UC3J8Lj6Yv_87nvdjjKKcG0g>`_ to get notified when we create new tutorial videos.
 Or watch tutorials below.

 We recommend readers go through the associated notebooks for each of their tutorials in their own time to read the detailed descriptions.
 These videos are only an introductory guide!
-Files available from: https://github.com/PennyWieser/pyMELTScalc.
+Files available from: https://github.com/PennyWieser/PetThermoTools.
 Click the green "Code" button in the top right, then "download zip", unzip, and open the "Examples" folder.
 Or you can download the files directly from this website.

-Why did we develop pyMELTScalc
+Why did we develop PetThermoTools
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A short introduction to the motivation behind developing pyMELTScalc
+A short introduction to the motivation behind developing PetThermoTools

 .. raw:: html